Q: How virtual classes work?

 Q: When to move from beginner level class to intermediate level class?

-We recommend you to start with the beginner class, taking it easy.
-After at least 8 beginner classes (do not count classes with other teachers), move up by taking both classes in the next series.
+We recommend you to start with the beginner class.
+After at least 4 beginner classes (do not count classes with other teachers), move up by taking both classes in the next series.
 After that, take the intermediate classes.
-And then the advance class.
-If you complete our 8-class series, you will be ready to move to the next levels right away.

-Also, private lessons are a wonderful way to have personalized attention and work in your own particular issues and your level.
+Private lessons are a wonderful way to have personalized attention and work in your own particular dance issues and your level.

 Q: How to schedule classes and private lessons?

 Q: What "milonga" means?